xdoubleu/xdoubleudotcom/content/now.md

 Besides listening to music, I'm trying to get into mixing music but will need a lot of practice.

 Next to this, I'm also organizing some local music events in Roeselare.

+#### workshops

+I don't get to give a lot of workshops (typically around three a year), but I do really enjoy them and try to go the extra mile.
+Feel free to reach out if you find something interesting on my overview at [workshops](/workshops).

 #### projects